NoCheatPlus/Docs/Settings/Checks/[Moving]-Survivalfly.md

 | speedingspeed | Multiplier for the horizontal speed.
 Value is per-cent, 100 means no change, 200 doubles the allowed horizontal speed (default).
 This always applies extra to other modifiers, regardless of the side conditions, provided a player has the permission _nocheatplus.checks.moving.survivalfly.speeding_. |

 **Notes**
+* If you alter the actions in the configuration to not always cancel, you might be allowing glide-like cheats.
+Issues with horizontal speed are easier to work a around by configuration, than issues with the vertical part of a move (display [tags] for reference, ask back).
+* A powerful tool for issues with moving is a on-the-fly debug log, significantly improving the odds for a quick fix: https://github.com/NoCheatPlus/Docs/wiki/Debugging#on-the-fly-debug-output-for-individual-players
 * Hover is a sub-check of SurvivalFly which prevents players from hovering around in mid-air.

 **Related**